About Transfers to Chamonix

 Booking a transfer in advance is highly recommended as you cannot guarantee picking up one at the airport and some companies strictly forbid their drivers from doing this.
 You can do this easily and quickly online from the transfer companies websites.

 These are the approximate prices for return shared transfers to Chamonix, per person, based on an 8-person minibus.
-These are the approximate transfer costs between the various airports and resort:

 Private taxis & transfers